so-dang-cool/crozbi/README.md

 ## Clone, Zig Build, Install

-Install Zig-built executables.
+Install Zig-built-from-source executables.

-It works best for projects with standalone executables, simple dependencies, and no other better way documented on how to install them.
+czbi works best for projects with standalone executables, simple (or no) dependencies, and no other alternative documented on how to install them.

-I made this because there are many interesting executables being created that are Zig projects (or use build.zig) and I want to try them out before they stabilize or land in a Linux distro or something.
+I made this because there are many interesting executables being created that are Zig projects (or use build.zig) and I want to try them out before they stabilize and land in a Linux distro or something.

 ## Usage